peterfairfield/anaxis/e/one_hot_night.md

 ### One Hot Night: Dust mephits
 Rian has purchased an old Chapter House of the Tearers (perhaps one that needed some rebranding) The chapter house is decorated with twisted iron and lots of strange alcoves.
 There may be secret rooms with things like stuffed mermaids and lycantropes, maybe an owlbear or some forest creatures, anything that makes the players angry.
 Rian has hired some thugs and spy5es to provide cover for the front doors.
 Inside, there are several young members of the higher houses of Eshar.
 If they want to take these folks back, they will either have to get Rian to dismiss them, or bring them by force.

+Here is a map, and stats for the tearers and guardians of Askha'hle

+### One Hot Night: Askha'hle

+Askha'hle is kept prisoner by the Tearers at the old Chapter House (formerly the Brotherhood of Wolves).
+His phylactery is the Nagnag, a bronze spouted jar.
+If they save him from the Chapter House, he will become friends with them, and even try to take them out for a night on the town to rile whomever in the elite of the city they might currently be at odds with.
+He will otherwise be cold, although he might warm to them over an evening of Tuck Duck.